stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Okay.
 So we've got the first one.
-It is from Lunaticpoet who is asking:
+It's from Lunaticpoet who is asking,

 >"Who is more chaotic: Ben or Tim?"